55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 All your marketing and branding add up to what can be described as “the online face” of your medical practice.

-Since this is how people come to know and identify your brand, it’s important that you convey the right amount of professionalism.
+Since this is how people come to know and identify your brand, you must convey the right amount of professionalism.
 Sure, people need to know you are an authority in your field, but your brand also should have a certain degree of personality.

 No matter what this mix looks like for your practice, here’s the deal: